 1. Does jowar increase blood sugar?

 Jowar is one of the best grains for a person with diabetes as it is digested slowly and therefore, results in a slow rise in the blood sugar levels in the body.
 For people living with diabetes, this whole grain is often a must-have in the diet plan.
 It also helps the person feel full for a long time post-meal which, in turn, helps in curbing the extra hunger pangs.

 2. Which is better for diabetes, jowar or wheat?

 Dieticians often recommend a person with diabetes include jowar in their diet more as compared to wheat.
 This is because of a few reasons – it is high in dietary fiber, it helps in the process of digestion, and it is a rich source of protein, iron, vitamin B, and antioxidants.
 Another major benefit is also that jowar is gluten-free and wheat is not.

 3. Which flour is best for diabetic patients?

+Is jowar flour good for diabetes?
 Finding food options for a person with diabetes needs to incorporate many different aspects.
 Low-carb flours that can be consumed daily would be ideal – almond flour, chickpea flour, jowar, ragi flour, etc are known to be suitable options that would not end up spiking the blood sugar levels and, therefore, can be consumed daily as a part of different meals.